 - Incremental adoption - At its core, moon has been designed to be adopted incrementally and is not an "all at once adoption".
 Migrate project-by-project, or task-by-task, it's up to you!

-package.jsonscripts can become unwieldy, very quickly.
-No more duplicating the same script into every package, or reverse-engineering which root scripts to use.
+package.jsonscripts) can become unwieldy, very quickly.
+No more duplicating the same task into every project, or reverse-engineering which root scripts to use.
 With moon, all you need to know is the project name, and a task name.

-- Ensure correct versions - Whether it's Node.js or npm, ensure the same version of each tool is the same across every developer's environment.
+- Ensure correct versions - Whether it's a programming language or dependency manager, ensure the same version of each tool is the same across every developer's environment.
 No more wasted hours of debugging.

-node_modules, or sync package dependencies, or even sync TypeScript project references.
+node_modules), or sync project dependencies, or even sync TypeScript project references.

 - And of course, the amazing list of features below!